by Calculated Risk on 4/24/2018 02:20:00 PM

 The second graph shows the same two indexes in real terms (adjusted for inflation using CPI less Shelter).
 Note: some people use other inflation measures to adjust for real prices.

-In real terms, house prices are back to early-to-mid 2004 levels.
+In real terms, house prices are back to 2004 levels.

 In October 2004, Fed economist John Krainer and researcher Chishen Wei wrote a Fed letter on price to rent ratios: House Prices and Fundamental Value.
 Kainer and Wei presented a price-to-rent ratio using the OFHEO house price index and the Owners' Equivalent Rent (OER) from the BLS.

 Here is a similar graph using the Case-Shiller National and Composite 20 House Price Indexes.

 This graph shows the price to rent ratio (January 2000 = 1.0).

 On a price-to-rent basis, the Case-Shiller National index is back to February 2004 levels, and the Composite 20 index is back to November 2003 levels.